Installing RStudio Professional Drivers#

 Please adjust the directory minor version (x) according to the installed version of the Oracle Instant Client.

-For more information on connecting to Oracle Databases look at this support article.
+For more information on connecting to Oracle Databases, see the Connecting to Oracle databases with RStudio Professional Drivers support article.

 Once the Snowflake driver is installed, the file